nuclia/frontend/README.md

 ## Desktop app

-Run in the browser:
+Run the UI in the browser:

 ```
 nx serve desktop
 ```

-Run in electron:
+Launch the server:

 ```
-nx serve desktop
-nx serve desktop-electron
+yarn desktop-server-dev
 ```

 Build for stage: